SanderMertens/ecs-faq/README.md

 A component can be any data type.
 Components can be added and removed to entities.

 ### What is a system?
-A system is a function (code) that subscribes for a combination of components.
+A system is logic (typically a function) that subscribes for a combination of components.
 If an entity has all the components that a system subscribes for, it will be matched with that system, and the system logic will be evaluated for that entity.

 ### How are entities stored in memory?
 This depends on the ECS framework.
 Typically entities are stored in internal tables (arrays) that are organized by a combination of components.
 For example, all entities with components (A, B) will be stored in the table (A, B), all entities with components (A, C) will be stored in table (A, C) and so on.